bordeaux-neurocampus/UE-Programming-for-data-analysis-2022/README.md

 ### Homework

-- Finish mini-project and prepare a short report (1 page)
+- Finish mini-project #1 and submit the completed notebook (via email)
 - Choose one of the presented projects and join a team (3 or 4 members)